Shanghai University of Finance and Economics: History

-Campuses

-SUFE has four campuses.
-The main campus on Guoding Road in Yangpu District is the undergraduate education hub.
-The North Zhongshan No.1 Road Campus is home to M.B.A. programs, international students and many talented professionals.
-The Wuchuan Road Campus, which is adjacent to the Guoding Road Campus, has been a new education base for both undergraduate and graduate students.
-Finally, the Wudong Road Campus, which is half-complete and half under construction, will become a new asset to SUFE in the near future.

-International accreditation

-SUFE received international accreditation of its M.B.A. programs by the London-based Association of MBAs (AMBA) in the second quarter of 2012.
-SUFE is currently a member of the Association to Advance Collegiate Schools of Business (AACSB).

-Reputation and Rankings
+Rankings

 The university had been consistently ranked No. 1 in the “finance and economics” category in 2003, 2004, 2005, 2007 and 2008 by the Chinese university ranking (Netbig).
-According to Tilburg University’s Economics Schools Research Ranking between 2016-2020, SUFE ranked 41st in the world, 3rd in Asia and 2nd in mainland China, only after Peking University.
+According to Tilburg University’s Economics Schools Research Ranking between 2016 and 2020, SUFE ranked 41st in the world, 3rd in Asia and 2nd in mainland China, only after Peking University.
 As of 2021, it ranked the best in China among universities specialized on finance, business, and economics in the recent edition of the recognized Best Chinese Universities Ranking.

-According to Quacquarelli Symonds, SUFE ranks 144th amongst BRICS universities, amongst the top 350 universities in Asia, amongst the top 150 Accounting & Finance universities in the world, amongst the top 105 Economics & Econometrics universities in the world, and amongst the top 500 Social Sciences and Management universities in the world.
+According to Quacquarelli Symonds, SUFE ranks 144th amongst BRICS universities, the top 350 universities in Asia, the top 150 "Accounting & Finance" universities in the world, the top 105 "Economics & Econometrics" universities in the world, the top 201 "Statistics and Operational Research" universities in the world, and the top 451 "Social Sciences and Management" universities in the world.